 ZFS and Zones

-ZFS has many useful features that put it far ahead of most other filesystems that are available.
-Several of them are of particular interest in that they make virtualization better: a pooled storage model, snapshots, and the ability to transfer filesystems via the zfs send command.
+are available.
+Several of them are of particular interest in that they make virtualization better: a pooled storage model, snapshots,

 Pooled storage does away with the idea of having filesystems on individual partitions, and having to guess how much space will be occupied by individual filesystems.
 You just create one pool across the entire disk (or set of disks) that you want to store your data on.
 Any filesystems you then create in that pool will only use up as much space as needed to hold the data.